Business success, and how you achieve it is often talked about. This blog will look at talk about what helps you get business success.

 The transition to your own business

 It seems like more people are thinking of working for themselves, either by accident or design.
 For most this proves to be a life changing event.
 There are several highs and lows to this life change.
-The positive aspects include flexible working hours, greater variety of work, increased job satisfaction & work challenges.
+The positive aspects include flexible working hours, greater variety of work, increased job satisfaction and work challenges.

 Along with these highs come autonomy and independence; improved work/life balance and increased earning power.
 The negative aspects of this life change can be no guarantee of work or income.
 Also, a greater degree of isolation and less human contact.
 There can also be increases in financial risks, exposure; and stress from heavier workloads